siamislam000/mike-del.github.io/readme.txt

+START 7/24/16
-START 7/12/16
+::weatherTest START
-::hire contact.button js activation START

-html:
--add class to button
-js:
--use class for .click, "mailto", and change text.

-::hire contact.button js activation END
+- completed weather test and then did a DRY re-write

+::weatherTest END
+End 8/2/16
 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\
 Medium-term:
 1. Articles section sidr (adjust css in conjunction with js)